Vyral/base-template/_posts/2021-01-21-what-will-the-real-estate-market-look-like-in-2021.md

 {% include youtube.html %}

-Here’s what buyers and sellers need to know about our 2021 market.&nbsp;
+<center>Here’s what buyers and sellers need to know about our 2021 market.&nbsp;</center>

 What will the real estate market look like in 2021?&nbsp;